arangodb/arangojs/README.md

     If set to true, an empty object will be returned as response.
 No meta-data will be returned for the created document.
 This option can be used to save some network traffic.

+If a boolean is passed instead of an options object, it will be interpreted as the *returnNew* option.

 For more information on the *opts* object, see [the HTTP API documentation for working with documents](https://docs.arangodb.com/latest/HTTP/Document/WorkingWithDocuments.html).

 **Examples**